Chia-Network/chia-docs/docs/consensus/analysis.md

 In Chia, there are two main reasons to wait for a certain number of confirmations:

 1. To be confident there won't be a chain re-org.
-As discussed in [Section 3.10](/consensus/foliage 'Section 3.10: Foliage'), a small re-org is a natural occurrence in blockchains, though rare in Chia.
+As discussed in the [Foliage page](/consensus-foliage), a small re-org is a natural occurrence in blockchains, though rare in Chia.

 To be confident that there won't be a chain re-org, you should wait for six blocks to be created (around two minutes after the first confirmation).

-2. Just in case there is a foliage re-org attack, as described in [Section 3.14](/consensus/attacks_and_countermeasures#farmer-bribe-foliage-re-org-attack 'Section 3.14: Relevant Attacks and Countermeasures').
+2. Just in case there is a foliage re-org attack, as described in the [Attacks and Countermeasures page](/consensus-attacks#bribe-foliage).
 This type of attack would require an attacker to discover the identity of -- and successfully bribe -- a large and consecutive number of anonymous block winners.
 This attack would be difficult to pull off, so it is expected to be extremely rare, if it is ever even attempted.

 If you want to be nearly certain that even a successful foliage re-org attack won't reverse your transaction, you should wait for 32 blocks to be created (around ten minutes after the first confirmation).